 People in certain occupations should consider vaccination to protect them from occupationally acquired vaccine-preventable diseases.
 For more information refer to the Australian Immunisation Handbook 10th Edition 2013 (NHMRC).

 The National Guidelines for Immunisation Education Registered Nurses & Midwives (2001) are under review by the National Immunisation Committee.

-For more information, go to: National Guidelines for Immunisation Education for Registered Nurses and Midwives
+For more information, refer to: National Guidelines for Immunisation Education for Registered Nurses and Midwives.

 For further information on this contact NIC (firstname.lastname@example.org).

-If you are having difficulty downloading the PDF document please email OHP Webmaster (email@example.com) and we will arrange for an alternative format or a copy to be sent to you.
+If you are having difficulty downloading any documents please email OHP Webmaster (email@example.com) and we will arrange for an alternative format or a copy to be sent to you.